JJ/hoborg/text/text.md

 Who is Tracy?
 You're about to know her and we were about to do it, too.

-We didn't feel like talking to her because honkies, even honkie girls, were always walking around bumming things and complaining about this and that.
+For starters, Vince and me didn't feel like talking to her because honkies, even honkie girls, were always walking around bumming things and whining about this and that.
 Besides, she was not that beautiful to deserve one of the ducats we kept; she was nice, in that transparent way the gringas had;
 her hair was flat and hay colored, and her hips and boobs were way too small, although not disagreeably shaped.
 She didn't smell good, a bit musty.
+And her face had bumps and scar marks where it shouldn't have had any; her white skin had purple and blue bruises in places.
+Nothing unusual for white people, anyways.

-Vince and me sent her on her way, but she clung to us on our way back to the circus.
+Vince sent her on her way, and we went on ours, but she clung to us on our way back to the circus.
 Which pissed us off even more since now she would be witness to us ditching the paper; yes, that's what charley means, weren't you listening?
 Am I not talking in fucking English?
 OK,